mem-memov/mocknim/README.md

 If you should choose to compose your modules like it is done here, you can count on this package to provide you with mocks needed.
 The requirements are as follows:

-* one type is declared in each module file with the name of the file (fires letter is upper case)
+* one type is declared in each module file with the name of the file (first letter is upper case)
 * one or many constructor procedures are present which return a single object of the type
 * other procedures must have the first parameter of type that is declared in the module
 * there may be other types and proceduders so long as they are not visible outside of the module